gravyboat/planet-rest-api/README.md

 start the server: `python planet-rest-api/api.py`

-Requests can now be made against the system as described in the [Example Usage](#example usage)
+Requests can now be made against the system as described in the Example Usage.

 ## Example Usage: